SimoCove/gptRealtime_promptTest/README.md

 # Description

-This repository contains the tests carried out to optimize the initial instruction prompt provided to gpt-realtime.
+This repository contains the tests carried out to optimize the initial instruction prompt provided to **gpt-realtime**.
 The final goal is to obtain a valid prompt for the following use case:
 gpt-realtime must correctly and appropriately answer spoken questions related to the loaded tactile drawing.